 Put each application tier into a separate Availability Set.
 In an N-tier application, don't put VMs from different tiers into the same availability set.
 VMs in an availability set are placed across fault domains (FDs) and update domains (UD).
 However, to get the redundancy benefit of FDs and UDs, every VM in the availability set must be able to handle the same client requests.

 Replicate VMs using Azure Site Recovery.
 When you replicate Azure VMs using Site Recovery, all the VM disks are continuously replicated to the target region asynchronously.
 The recovery points are created every few minutes.
 This gives you a Recovery Point Objective (RPO) in the order of minutes.
-You can conduct disaster recovery drills as many times as you want, without impacting the production application or the ongoing replication.
+You can conduct disaster recovery drills as many times as you want, without affecting the production application or the ongoing replication.
 For more information, see Run a disaster recovery drill to Azure.

 Choose the right VM size based on performance requirements.
 When moving an existing workload to Azure, start with the VM size that's the closest match to your on-premises servers.
 Then measure the performance of your actual workload with respect to CPU, memory, and disk IOPS, and adjust the size if needed.
 This helps to ensure the application behaves as expected in a cloud environment.
 Also, if you need multiple NICs, be aware of the NIC limit for each size.

-Use Managed Disks for VHDs.
-Managed Disks provide better reliability for VMs in an availability set, because the disks are sufficiently isolated from each other to avoid single points of failure.
-Also, Managed Disks aren't subject to the IOPS limits of VHDs created in a storage account.
+Use managed disks for VHDs.
+Managed disks provide better reliability for VMs in an availability set, because the disks are sufficiently isolated from each other to avoid single points of failure.
+Also, managed disks aren't subject to the IOPS limits of VHDs created in a storage account.
 For more information, see Manage the availability of Windows virtual machines in Azure.

 Install applications on a data disk, not the OS disk.
 Otherwise, you may reach the disk size limit.

 Use Azure Backup to back up VMs.
 Backups protect against accidental data loss.
-For more information, see Protect Azure VMs with a recovery services vault.
+For more information, see Protect Azure VMs with a Recovery Services vault.

 Create a custom health probe.
 Load Balancer Health Probes can test either HTTP or TCP.
 If a VM runs an HTTP server, the HTTP probe is a better indicator of health status than a TCP probe.
 For an HTTP probe, use a custom endpoint that reports the overall health of the application, including all critical dependencies.
 For more information, see Azure Load Balancer overview.

 Don't block the health probe.
-The Load Balancer Health probe is sent from a known IP address, 184.108.40.206.
-Don't block traffic to or from this IP in any firewall policies or network security group (NSG) rules.
+The Load Balancer Health probe is sent from a known IP address, 188.8.131.52.
+Don't block traffic to or from this IP in any firewall policies or network security group rules.
 Blocking the health probe would cause the load balancer to remove the VM from rotation.